-Student: Date Ente red the Ph.D.
-Program n
+Student: Date Entered th he Ph.D.
+Program

-Meeting Date Previous M leeting Date
+Meeting Date Previous Meetin ng Date

 Prelim Date (if applicable)

-Committee Chair C o-Chair (If applicable)
+Committee Chair Co-Cha air(If app icable)

-Name of Reporting Committ tee Member
+Name of Reporting Committee e Member

-Journal Club(s) in which stu dent regularly part cipates:
+Journal Club(s) in which stude ent regularly participat tes:

-Summarize your specific rec ommendations to s student:
+Summarize your specific record mmendations to stude nt:

-Assess student's overall prog Excellent letion of the Ph.D. de Borderline
+Assess student's overall progr ess toward completior n of the Ph.D. degree (o circle):

+Excellent Satisfactory Borderline Unsatisfactory

 Additional comments:

-provided to members of the committee, the stud ent, and the Graduate the meeting and copies will be e Programs Office of Genetics office will result in a block of
+The Chair of the Committee will collect completed forms at the time of the meeting and copies will be provided to members of the committee, the student, and the Graduate Programs Office of Genetics.
+Note: Failure to file an Annual Report with the Graduate Programs office will result in a block of registration.